-However during the previous financial year, your company has launched its Initial Public Offer (IPO) and has infused funds by offering shares (27,72,000 equity shares) to the public comprises of offer for Sale (14,52,000 equity shares) by an existing shareholder of the Company, in relation to such number of Equity Shares held by it which are eligible for offer for sale (the "Offer for Sale" and such shareholder, the "Selling Shareholder" together with the Fresh Issue, the "Offer" or the "IPO") & to various categories of investors including qualified institutional buyers, retail individual investors, non-institutional investors, non-resident Indians, registered foreign portfolio investors, as permitted under the SEBI ICDR Regulations and other applicable laws.
+During the financial year, the Company infused funds by offering shares (27,72,000 equity shares) to the public which includes offer for Sale (14,52,000 equity shares) by an existing shareholder of the Company, in relation to such number of Equity Shares held by it which are eligible for offer for sale (the "Offer for Sale" and such shareholder, the "Selling Shareholder" together with the Fresh Issue, the "Offer" or the "IPO") & to various categories of investors including qualified institutional buyers, retail individual investors, non-institutional investors, non-resident Indians, registered foreign portfolio investors, as permitted under the SEBI ICDR Regulations and other applicable laws.
 The Equity Shares allotted were rank in all respects pari- passu with the existing Equity Shares of the Company.